 $ git checkout <branch_name>

-$ git checkout another_branch
+$ git checkout another_branch//create a new branch

 $ git checkout -b <new_branch_name>